Yelp/elastalert/docs/source/ruletypes.rst

 ``opsgenie_recipients``: A list OpsGenie recipients who will be notified by the alert.
 ``opsgenie_recipients_args``: Map of arguments used to format opsgenie_recipients.
-``opsgenie_default_recipients``: List of default recipients to notify when the formatting of opsgenie_recipients is unsuccesful.
+``opsgenie_default_receipients``: List of default recipients to notify when the formatting of opsgenie_recipients is unsuccesful.
 ``opsgenie_teams``: A list of OpsGenie teams to notify (useful for schedules with escalation).
 ``opsgenie_teams_args``: Map of arguments used to format opsgenie_teams (useful for assigning the alerts to teams based on some data)
 ``opsgenie_default_teams``: List of default teams to notify when the formatting of opsgenie_teams is unsuccesful.